-The majority of Western Australian Public Health Orders requiring the vaccination of workers in Group 1, Group 2 and in the event of lockdown have not yet been issued by the Western Australian Government.
+The majority of Western Australian Public Health Orders requiring the vaccination of workers in Group 2 have now been issued by the Western Australian Government.
 When communicating with your staff it is important that you recognise this and consider your approach to communication with this in mind.

-Whilst the majority of public health orders have not yet been issued, it is important as an employer that you take as many proactive steps as you can to communicate with you staff about the likelihood of the authorised worker vaccination requirement applying to them (if applicable).
-To assist with employers doing this, a template letter to communicate with employees who are likely to be covered by the Western Australian Governments changes soon to come into effect is set out on the next page.
+It is important as an employer that you take as many proactive steps as you can to communicate with your staff about the likelihood of the authorised worker vaccination requirement applying to them (if applicable).